 Pelvic Fracture Overview

-The pelvis is a large bony structure in the lower abdomen which supports much of the structure of the body.
-Technically there are 3 bones on each side which make up the pelvis.
+The pelvis is a large bony structure in the lower abdomen that supports much of the body’s structure.
+Technically there are 3 bones on each side that make up the pelvis.
 These are the Ilium, the ischium, and the Pubis.
 The thigh bone (femur) connects to the pelvis in a socket on each side (Hip joint).
 The Spine connects to the pelvis at the ilium with joints called Sacroiliac joints.
 A fracture in any part of the pelvic can cause issues with other areas.

 Can you walk around with a Broken Pelvis?

 Pelvic fractures typically hurt!
 Often, a fractured pelvis occurs with trauma such as a car crash or a fall.
 It is possible to walk with a pelvic fracture, but it depends on where the fracture is.
 If the fracture is in an area that supports a lot of weight, it would likely be too painful to walk.
 Some people can walk with the assistance of a walker or crutches.

 Pelvic Fracture Recovery Time

 With mild fractures of the pelvis, healing usually takes between 6 to 10 weeks.
 With severe fractures, it can be much longer.
 Some pelvic fractures require surgery to repair.
 Those may require significantly more time to heal.

 Because the pelvis has a round ring shape, when it is fractured, there is often a second fracture site that must heal within the pelvis.

 If there is a pain in or around the pelvis and trauma, a pelvis fracture is possible.
 If there is already thinning of the bone (osteoporosis), fractures are more likely with trauma.
 Pelvic fractures are typically diagnosed with an X-ray.
 CT scans are sometimes used if the X-ray is not definitive.

 Why are Pelvic fractures life-threatening?
 How serious is a Pelvic Fracture?